AaltoRSE/speech2text/README.md

 # speech2text

 This repo contains instructions for setting up and applying the speech2text app on Aalto Triton cluster.
-The app utilizes [OpenAI Whisper](https://openai.com/research/whisper) automatic speech recognition and [Pyannote speaker detection (diarization)](https://huggingface.co/pyannote/speaker-diarization) tools.
+The app utilizes [Faster Whisper](https://github.com/SYSTRAN/faster-whisper) automatic speech recognition and [Pyannote](https://huggingface.co/pyannote/speaker-diarization) speaker detection (diarization) tools.
 The speech recognition and diarization steps are run sequentially (and independently) and their result segments are combined (aligned) using a simple algorithm which for each transcription segment finds the most overlapping (in time) speaker segment.

 The required models are described [here](#models).
 Conda environment and Lmod setup is described [here](#setup).
 Usage is describe [here](#usage).